 In-Country Training Program: Seminars and Workshops

-Short-term in-country training programs will be held on a yearly basis.
-The curriculum for each of these courses will focus on specific issues of concern to the Eastern and Central European partners.
-The in-country program will use a workshop format that will utilize faculty members from the home country and faculty members from the US Program, with additional experts invited for formal presentations.
+Short-term in-country training programs are held on a regular basis.
+The curriculum for each of these courses focuses on specific issues of concern to Eastern European and Central Asian partners.
+The in-country program uses a workshop format that utilizes home country and US faculty members.

 The short-term in-country programs have three goals:

 The Center for Drug Use and HIV Research (CDUHR) provides fellows with a 1-year post-doctoral fellowship focused on community-based research in substance use prevention.
 (Courses of study less than 1 year may be considered, determined by fellow’s needs and faculty arrangement).
 Each fellow is assessed for research interests and strengths by a program faculty member.
 A fellow’s training is then linked to both a specific mentor and funded study and includes seminars and training courses through CDUHR.
 Field experiences will be available (i.e., street-based outreach prevention interventions, needle-exchange services) as well as rotations through SUNY-DMC’s HIV Clinic to observe successful integration of substance use and HIV care.
 CDUHR faculty will continue to mentor fellows after their return to their home country.

 The recipient of the Substance Use Prevention Research Training will: